fmassa/nn/lib/README.md

 ##THNN

 ###Compiling
-From the `functional` folder, run
+From the `THNN` folder, run
 ```
 cmake .
 make
 ```

-to check that it's working, run from the `functional` folder
+to check that it's working, run from the `lua` folder
 ```
+th tests/test.lua
 th tests/SpatialConvolutionMM.lua
 ```